peiningzhang/VEDA/README.md

 ## Running QM9 experiments

-For the QM9 “smol” setup discussed in the paper, we launch training with:
+For the QM9 "smol" setup discussed in the paper, we launch training with:

 ```bash
 python train.py \